Alamot/alamot_opencl_fractals/README.md

 ## Requirements

-- Platform / device that support OpenCL >= 2.0 and coarse-grained SVM
+- At least one Platform / device (and its OpenCL driver) that support OpenCL >= 2.0 and coarse-grained SVM
-- kivy
+- Kivy
-- numpy
+- NumPy
-- pyopencl (with OpenCL >= 2.0 support)
+- PyOpenCL (with OpenCL >= 2.0 support)

 ## Known limitations